Singapore Business Valuation Calculator | How To Value A Business?

 Perpetual Growth (Gordon Growth Model)

 Under the perpetual growth approach, the forecast period is typically 5 years for a normal business because this is a reasonable amount of time to make detailed assumptions.
-It EBITDA acts as a proxy for free cash flows to the firm.
+EBITDA acts as a proxy for free cash flows to the firm.
 Weighted average cost of capital or discounted rate also forms part of the formula to calculate a Terminal Value.
 This approach assumes that the business will continue to grow at a fixed growth rate.
 This approach is typically used for companies which are mature in the market and have stable growth.

 TV = (FCF * (1 + g)) / (d - g)